Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: CNOT-Circuit Synthesis: Depth Reduction Without Ancillae

+\begin{lemma}[Triangular Matrices] \Cref{lem:noancillaMatrix} holds for any triangular matrix $\Mmat$. \end{lemma} \begin{proof} In the proof, we will focus on the case where $\Mmat$ is an upper triangular matrix.
+The proof can be naturally extended to lower triangular matrices.

-\begin{claim} \lem{lem:noancillaMatrix} holds for any upper triangular $\Mmat$. \end{claim} \begin{proof} Our algorithm applies a divide-and-conquer scheme.
-Like in standard analyses for divide-and-conquer methods, we assume that $n$ is sufficiently large (the details will become clear later in the proof).
+Our algorithm uses a divide-and-conquer scheme.
+For illustration, we assume here that $n$ is large enough and $\frac n2,\frac12\log n,\frac n{\log n}$ are all integers to avoid rounding issue (the details will become clear later in the proof).
+We will explain how to handle general $n$ at the end of this subsection.
 For simplicity, we first consider a randomized algorithm.
-We will then derandomize it using \lem{lem:derandom}.
-The synthesis process is shown in \fig{fig:noancillaAlgo}, which has five main steps.
+We will then derandomize it using \Cref{lem:derandom} below.
+The synthesis process is illustrated in \Cref{fig:noancillaAlgo}, which has five main steps.